-- a.
-Utilize two, National Marine

-Fisheries Service-qualified, vessel-based

-Protected Species Visual Observers

-(visual observers) to watch for and

-monitor marine mammals near the

-seismic source vessel during daytime

-airgun operations (from civil twilightdawn to civil twilight-dusk) and before

-and during start-ups of airguns day or

-night.
+a.
+Utilize two, National Marine Fisheries Service-qualified, vessel-based Protected Species Visual Observers (visual observers) to watch for and monitor marine mammals near the seismic source vessel during daytime airgun operations (from nautical twilight-dawn to nautical twilight-dusk) and before and during start-ups of airguns day or night.

-- i.
+i.
 At least one visual observer will be on watch during meal times and restroom breaks.

-- ii.
+ii.
 Observer shifts will last no longer than four hours at a time.

-- iii.
+iii.
 Visual observers will also conduct monitoring while the Langseth crew deploy and recover the airgun array and streamers from the water.

-- iv.
+iv.
 When feasible, visual observers will conduct observations during daytime periods when the seismic system is not operating for comparison of sighting rates and behavioral reactions during, between, and after airgun operations.

-- v.
+v.
 The Langseth's vessel crew will also assist in detecting marine mammals, when practicable.
-Visual observers will have access to reticle binoculars (7x50 Fujinon), and big-eye binoculars (25x150).
+Visual observers will have access to reticle binoculars ( $7 \times 50$ Fujinon), and big-eye binoculars ( $25 \times 150$ ).